HenkT28/pands-project/README.md

 ![Some lines showing how Python can be used](https://github.com/HenkT28/pands-project/blob/master/Images/Some_lines_how_Python_works.png)

-And some images of plotting the three species, of Iris, against each other:
+And some random examples of plotting the three species, of Iris, against each other:

 ![Iris Dataset Scatterplot](https://github.com/HenkT28/pands-project/blob/master/Images/Iris_dataset_scatterplot.svg.png)